 The Health and Social Care Ombudsman Body can be contacted as follows:

 PO Box 18

 Isle of Man

-The following flowchart provides a simplified headline overview of the revised arrangements for complaint handling under the provisions of the Manx Care Act 2021 and the associated National Health Services (Complaints)(Amendment) Regulations 2021.
+The flowchart available via Downloadable documents provides a simplified headline overview of the revised arrangements for complaint handling under the provisions of the Complaint Regulations 2022.